tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 There are two primary distinctions between datreant and signac: signac requires a unique key for each data point, and signac offers a tightly integrated workflow management tool.
 The datreant data model is even simpler than signac's, which provides additional flexibility at the cost of signac's database functionality.
 This difference is indicative of datreant's focus on more general file management problems than the issues signac is designed to solve.
-The generality of the datreant data model makes integrating it into existing workflows just as easy as integrating signac, and the MDSynthesis package is one example of a workflow tools built around a datreant-managed data space.
+The generality of the datreant data model makes integrating it into existing workflows just as easy as integrating signac, and the ``MDSynthesis`` package is one example of a workflow tool built around a datreant-managed data space.
 However, this tool is highly domain-specific, unlike signac-flow, and it cannot be used for other types of computational investigations.
 In the field of molecular simulation, the combination of MDSynthesis and datreant is the closest analog to the signac framework, but that software does not generalize to other use-cases.